tldr-pages/tldr/pages/common/neofetch.md

 > CLI system tool to display information about your operating system, software and hardware.

-- Call neofetch to return default config:
+- Call neofetch to return default config.
+Config file will be created on first run at $HOME/.config/neofetch/config.conf:

-> NOTE: Will create by default a config file at $HOME/.config/neofetch/config.conf on first run.

 `neofetch`